TopNotch

 TopNotch is a Dutch record label specializing in hip-hop.
 The label was founded in 1995, and is run by Vincent Patty.
 After some commercial success (with rap acts such as De Jeugd van Tegenwoordig, The Opposites, Def Rhymz, Postmen, and Extince) it became allied with Virgin EMI Records, and since 2004 has a marketing and distribution deal with PIAS Entertainment Group.
 It has expanded into Dutch-language music by singer-songwriters such as Lucky Fonz III, and in 2009 signed a distribution and marketing agreement with Universal Music Group.
 Still praised in 2009 as "the brand for high-quality Dutch hip-hop", it sought to expand into other musical genres.

-Latest artist to leave Top Notch was Ronnie Flex on April 22 2021.

-After a conflict were both parties couldn't agree on a new contract.